 The most useful expanders are those with constant degree.
-A priori, it is not clear that constantdegree expanders even exist.
+A priori, it is not clear that constant-degree expanders even exist.
 Pinsker [13] established their existence.

-Theorem 2 ([13]) There exists a fixed $\delta > 0$, such that for any $d \ge 3$ and even integer n, there is an $[n, d, \delta]$ -expander, which is d-edge-colorable 1.
+THEOREM 1.2. ([13]) There exists a fixed $\delta > 0$, such that for any $d \geq 3$ and even integer n, there is an $[n, d, \delta]$ -expander, which is d-edge-colorable 1.

 One way to prove the above is to take a random d-regular bipartite graph.
-In most applications, however, one needs to efficiently construct constant degree expanders explicitly.
+In most applications however one needs to efficiently construct constant degree expanders.
 There are two notions of constructibility of d-regular expanders.
 The first (weaker) notion requires the n-vertex graph to be constructible in polynomial time in its size.
-The second (stronger) notion requires that given a vertex v and $i \in [d]$ it would be possible to generate the i^{th} neighbor of v in time poly(log n).
+The second (stronger) notion requires that given a vertex v and $i \in [d]$ it would be possible to generate the i^{th} neighbor of v in time $poly(\log n)$.
 Such an expander is said to be fully explicit.
 In applications, where one needs to use the entire graph, it is often enough to use the weaker notion.
 However, in such cases (e.g. in certain reductions) one frequently needs to be able to construct a graph of a given size n.
 It has been observed by many that to this end it is enough to be able to construct graphs of size $\Theta(n)$ (e.g., one can take a cn-vertex expander and join groups of c vertices to get an n-vertex expander with positive expansion).
-In other cases, where one needs only part of the expander (e.g., when performing a random walk on a large expander) one usually needs the stronger notion of fully explicitness.
-However, in these cases it is usually enough to be able to construct an expander of size Poly(n), as what we are interested in is actually the logarithm of the size of the graph.
+In other cases, where one needs only part of the expander (e.g.,